-Goodwill is defined as the residual amount recognized in a business combination after all other identifiable assets acquired and liabilities assumed have been recognized at fair value.
-Under GAAP, companies are required to carry goodwill on their financial statements at its initial value.
+Goodwill is defined as the residual amount recognized in a business combination after all identifiable assets acquired and liabilities assumed have been recognized at fair value—in other words, your company’s non-quantifiable assets, such as brand reputation and customer loyalty.
+Until recently, private companies were required to work within the confines of generally accepted accounting principles (GAAP)—in particular, under Accounting Standards Codification (ASC) 350 Intangibles – Goodwill and Other.
+GAAP standards traditionally have required companies to carry goodwill on their financial statements at its initial value.

-Step 1: Determine the fair value of the reporting unit.This generally requires involvement by external valuation professionals.
-If the reporting unit’s fair value is less than its carrying value, including goodwill, then the company must proceed to Step 2.
+If the analysts (typically external valuation professionals) conclude that the reporting unit’s fair value is less than its carrying value, including goodwill, then the company must proceed to Step 2.

 - Test goodwill at either the entity level or the reporting unit level.
-Previously, all testing was at the reporting unit level only.
+(Previously, all testing was at the reporting unit level only.)

 Advantages of the Accounting Alternative